-Each pair will identify the area within that they want to define as Superblock, proposing number of blocks, adjustments to traffic (car / bike / pedestrian), and liberated public space, re-creating the speculative trans-media collage in their Manhattan site, and working on a series of small sketch analytical models.
+Each group will identify the area within that they want to define as Superblock, proposing number of blocks, adjustments to traffic (car / bike / pedestrian), and liberated public space, re-creating the speculative trans-media collage in their Manhattan site, and working on a series of small sketch analytical models (digital and/or physical, depending on availability).
 The exercise will conclude with a collective pin-up showing the results and a group discussion.
 Each student will continue working in the area they have analyzed for the next stages of the semester.

+- Central Harlem -Community board 10:

+https://www1.nyc.gov/html/mancb10/html/home/home.shtml
-- Case Study 01 / Barcelona 24" x 24" Panel with the Poblenou Superblock analyses.
-24" x 24" Panel with speculative trans-media collage for BCN In Pairs - Case Study 02 / East Village 24"x 24" Panel with the assigned Manhattan area analyses and the delimitat ion of the potential New York City Superblock.

-24" x 24" Panel with speculative trans-media collage for East Village In Pairs

-Abstract sketch model(s) of the Superblock boundaries and its way of operating.
-Street Void
+- Slide 01 - Case Study 01 / Barcelona 24" x 24" Document with the Poblenou Superblock analyses.
+16" x 24" Speculative Images of Superblock lessons.
+In Groups - Slide 02 - Case Study 02 / Central Harlem 24"x 24" Document with the assigned Manhattan area analyses and the delimitation of the potential New York City Superblock.
+16" x 24" Document with research support on Health Recommendations for NY In Groups - Slide 03 - Speculative Collage / Central Harlem 24" x 24" Document with speculative trans-media collage for Central Harlem.
+16" x 24" Document with zoom-ins In Groups - Slide 04 - Abstract sketch model(s) of the Superblock boundaries and its way of operating.
+Street Void Street envelope Street Objects () In Groups

-Street envelope

-Street Objects (...)

-In Pairs

-PINUP MATERIAL PINUP EX01
+EX01_PRESENTATION MATERIAL

+SLIDE 04 - ABSTRACT SKETCH [DIGITAL] MODELS

-[02] Manhattan Superblock.
+//02// Manhattan Superblock.
 Public Enactments.
-Program definition//1.5 wk//Individual
+Program definition//1.5 wk//Individual (opt)

-Students, working individually, will define the programmatic approach to their SuperBlock area, by proposing the traffic systems for cars, bikes and pedestrians, and envision potential uses for the public space.
-Each student will analyze a series of architectural typologies and their relationship with the city (cultural, shelter, commercial, playgrounds...), in order to argue for the selection of typologies to be develop in the last exercise through a Community Center + (Architectural Devices).
+Students will define the programmatic approach to their SuperBlock area, by proposing the traffic systems for cars, bikes and pedestrians, and envision potential uses for the public space.
+Each student will analyze a series of architectural typologies and their relationship with the city (cultural, shelter, commercial, playgrounds...), in order to argue for the selection of typologies to be develop in the last exercise through a Community Center +

+(Architectural Devices).